mlibrary/lib.umich.edu/README.md

 ## Help and troubleshooting

-Sometimes when changing git branches for example you might need to run Gatsby clean.
+Sometimes when changing git branches for example you might need to run Gatsby clean and rerun `npm start`.

 ```
 npm run clean